lightningnetwork/lnd/docs/macaroons.md

-As part of [the `lnd` 0.3-alpha release](https://github.com/lightningnetwork/lnd/releases/tag/v0.3-alpha), we have addressed [issue 20](https://github.com/lightningnetwork/lnd/issues/20), which is RPC authentictaion.
+As part of [the `lnd` 0.3-alpha release](https://github.com/lightningnetwork/lnd/releases/tag/v0.3-alpha), we have addressed [issue 20](https://github.com/lightningnetwork/lnd/issues/20), which is RPC authentication.
 Until this was implemented, all RPC calls to `lnd` were unauthenticated.
 To fix this, we've utilized [macaroons](https://research.google.com/pubs/pub41892.html), which are similar to cookies but more capable.
 This brief overview explains, at a basic level,